samrat-halder/personality-detection-with-BERT-RoBERT/README.md

 8. copy mbti9k_comments.csv file (2GB) to ./data/

-Step-by-step instructions for setting up the environment:
+Step-by-step instructions for running the data preparation modules and models:
 1. cd ```./src```.
 Run ```python3 src/data_prep.py``` to create training samples for both the models